paulfranco/AndroidInterviewQuestions/README.md

 Yes, an activity can be created without any user interface.
 These activities are treated as abstract activities.

 **There are four Java classes related to the use of sensors on the Android platform.
 List them and explain the purpose of each.**

+The four Java classes related to the use of sensors on the Android platform are:

+Sensor: Provides methods to identify which capabilities are available for a specific sensor.
+SensorManager: Provides methods for registering sensor event listeners and calibrating sensors.
+SensorEvent: Provides raw sensor data, including information regarding accuracy.
+SensorEventListener: Interface that defines callback methods that will receive sensor event notifications.